diegomarquez/side-scrolling-shooting-game/README.md

 			  because they are set on initialization
 			  	- Editor objects should implement an interface and all logic should be executed inside those methods
 			  	- All the methods in the interface can then be overrriden to ensure no un wanted code is executed in editor view
-	- Refactor one-dimention and two-dimentions input HTML structure, so they are similar to the dropdown menues.
-Fields are not floated and centered properly.
-This will fix tab selection.
 	- Method in Game-Builder to empty a pool, without destrying it.
 This should be used by the actual game when changing levels

 	- Delete unused files